coda-global/knative-tutorial-gke/docs/07-sentiment-service-and-pubsub.md

 # Sentiment Analysis service
-This is a Python based service which talks to Google sentiment analysis service to retrive the sentiment of the message posted.
+This is a Python based service which talks to Google sentiment analysis service to retrieve the sentiment of the message posted.
 The response is store in Google Firestore.

 ## Deploy sentiment analysis service
 ```shell